 main()

-I ran the script, and within a few seconds, it hit a match:
+I ran the script, and within a few seconds, it hit a match and allows me enter the menu:

 [*] Checked 2800000...